CesarHerr/metrics_webapp_botw/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank Microverse for giving us the opportunity to learn and grow as developers and also we like to thank our families, they are all our support. 🌟
+I would like to thank  [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio) for the design, Microverse for giving us the opportunity to learn and grow as developers and also we like to thank our families, they are all our support. 🌟

 <p align="right">(<a href="#readme-top">back to top</a>)</p>